Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 ### 5. Predictive Analytics

 This module allows you to:
-- Forecast commodity prices
+- Forecast commodity prices using multiple models
+- Compare forecasts with real-world data
+- Calculate forecast accuracy metrics
 - Optimize production levels
 - Schedule preventive maintenance
 - Visualize supply chain operations

-**Step-by-Step Usage**:
+**Step-by-Step Usage for Price Forecasting**:

 1. Select a commodity from the dropdown menu
-2. Choose a forecasting model
+2. Choose a forecasting model (ARIMA, Prophet, LSTM, XGBoost, or Ensemble)
 3. Set the forecast horizon (number of days to predict)
+4. Adjust the confidence level for prediction intervals
-4. Click "Generate Forecast" to see predictions
+5. Click "Generate Forecast" to see predictions
+6. If real-world data is available for the selected commodity, the system will:
+   - Display the forecast alongside actual data
+   - Calculate accuracy metrics (MAPE, RMSE)
+   - Show a comparison chart
+7. If no real-world data is available, you'll see a message with a button to go to the Data Upload page

+**Step-by-Step Usage for Other Features**:

-5. Explore the production optimization tab to determine optimal output levels
+1. Explore the production optimization tab to determine optimal output levels
-6. Use the maintenance scheduling tab to plan equipment maintenance
+2. Use the maintenance scheduling tab to plan equipment maintenance
-7. View the supply chain visualization to identify optimization opportunities
+3. View the supply chain visualization to identify optimization opportunities

 **Key Parameters**:
 - **Price Forecasting**:
   - Model Selection: Different models have different strengths
+    - ARIMA: Good for stable time series with clear patterns
+    - Prophet: Handles seasonality and holidays well
+    - LSTM: Neural network approach for complex patterns
+    - XGBoost: Machine learning approach with feature engineering
+    - Ensemble: Combines multiple models for improved accuracy
-  - Forecast Horizon: Number of days to predict (typically 30-365 days)
+  - Forecast Horizon: Number of days to predict (typically 7-90 days)
-  - Confidence Interval: Range for prediction uncertainty (typically 80-95%)
+  - Confidence Level: Probability for prediction intervals (80-99%)

 - **Production Optimization**:
   - Price Scenario: Expected market conditions
   - Production Capacity: Maximum possible output
   - Cost Structure: Fixed and variable costs

+**Best Practice**:
+- Upload real-world data to validate forecast accuracy
-**Best Practice**: Compare forecasts from multiple models and consider the confidence intervals when making decisions.
+- Compare forecasts from multiple models
+- Consider the confidence intervals when making decisions
+- Use the accuracy metrics to determine which model performs best for each commodity

 ### 6. Risk Assessment